Rajpratik71/linux-manPages/ppmtowinicon.md

 OPTIONS
        -andpgms
-              If  this  option is given, every second file is read as an "and mask" to be used by windows for transparency data for the  pre‐ vious  image.
+              If  this option is given, every second file is read as an "and mask" to be used by windows for transparency data for the previous image.
 (These are set to fully opaque by default).
 The and mask is a PGM image, where any pixel with maxval intensity means opaque and any other pixel means not opaque.
 Note that as with all Netpbm programs, you may use a PBM file here and it will be used as if it were the equivalent PGM.

-              The  and  mask is like an alpha mask, except for what it signi‐ fies in the "not opaque" areas.
-In the usual  case,  the  fore‐ ground  image  is  black  in  those areas, and in that case the areas are fully transparent -- the background shows through the icon.
-But  in  general,  a not opaque pixel signifies that the background and foreground should  be  merged  as  follows:  The intensities  of  the  color  components  in the forgeground and background are represented as binary numbers, then  correspond‐ ing bits of the background and foreground intensities are exlu‐ sive-or'ed together.
+              The  and mask is like an alpha mask, except for what it signifies in the "not opaque" areas.
+In the usual case, the foreground image is black in those areas, and in that case the areas are fully transparent -- the background shows through the icon.
+But in general, a not opaque pixel signifies that the background and foreground should be merged as follows: The  inten‐ sities  of  the color components in the forgeground and background are represented as binary numbers, then corresponding bits of the background and foreground intensities are exlusive- or'ed together.
 So there is a sort of reverse video effect.

        -output output.ico
               File to write.
 By default, the icon is written to stdout.